Expertium/expertium.github.io/RedditBot.md

 The overall vocabulary size of my Transformer is currently 1984 tokens.
 For ~~magical~~ programming reasons, I made it a multiple of 8 (as well as a few of other things, like text length and some hyperparameters).
 Minus 0 because it's for padding, minus 1983 because it's for obscure crap and typos.

-## Part Six: But What If I Had More Data?
+## Part Six: But What If I Need More Data?

 NLP models require a lot of data.
 At the time I only had around 650 posts scraped.

-But what if I had more data?
+But what if I need more data?

 Well, I can make the scraper look for older posts and downvoted posts at the cost of making it slower.
 That increased the number to around 850-900.

-But what if I had more data?
+But what if I need more data?

 I can make the search even more exhaustive and slower to scrape more posts.
 After some tweaking, I managed to get around 1100 posts.

-But what if I had more data?
+But what if I need more data?

 I guess it's time to scrape comments now.
 However, most comments aren't useful since there are too many comments where the person is explaining FSRS rather than asking a question about FSRS.
 I need questions, not answers.
 So I only labeled 81 comments.

-*But what if I had more data?*
+*But what if I need more data?*

 I can't get any more data...or can I?
 It's time to learn about another important concept: **data augmentation**.
 By takign the original data and slightly tweaking it, we can create more training examples and make the neural net robust to small, minute differences.
 Here are some examples from computer vision: